onitake/gsl-firmware/README.md

 requires firmware in a special, more compact format.

 Use [firmware/fwtool](firmware/fwtool) to convert regular firmware into this format.
-The tool will also sets some non-generic device parameters, such as panel width and height, tracking support, etc.
+The tool will also set some non-generic device parameters, such as panel width and height, tracking support, etc.

 The file format is described in 'firmware/Firmware/Silead.pm'.